-• To focus on works/management, which have greatest impact on the conservation /enhancement of the special qualities of the Conservation Area.
+• To focus on works/management, which have greatest impact on the conservation /enhancement o focus on areas and buildings which are of greatest importance to the conservation and enhancement of the special qualities of the Conservation Area

-• To encourage the implementation of a visitor management strategy.
+- of the special qualities of the Conservation Area. - To encourage the implementation of a visitor management strategy.